 Register for this class by emailing the CVARC Education Director at: K6VQN@arrl.netContinue reading “General License Classes Begin on Zoom in September”

-The next club meeting on Thursday, April 16, 2020 at 7:00 p.m. will be conducted via Zoom video conferencing software due to Ventura County’s “Stay Well at Home” emergency order to combat the spread of COVID-19.
-Please read on for information on how to access this meeting.
+The next regular club meeting on Thursday, August 20, 2020 at 7:00 p.m. will be conducted via Zoom video conferencing software as we continue social distancing efforts to combat the spread of COVID-19.
+Details on how to access the meeting are below.

 Topic: “I Just Got My Amateur Radio License…Now What?”
 Stu Sheldon-AG6AG has a presentation aimed at new hams.
 Stu offers common sense advice on a variety to topics from buying the right radio, setting up antennas as well as suggestions on activities where you can put your new ham privileges to good use.
 And as always, CVARC Elmers will chip in with their best tips.Continue reading “August Club Meeting Information”

 Join us for a day of radio fun and friendship as we hold CVARC’s first virtual picnic on Saturday, August 29, 2020.
 Because we cannot gather in a park as we have done for past for club picnics, we have gone virtual to keep some of the camaraderie and socializing of our in-person events.Continue reading “CVARC Virtual Picnic to be Held Saturday, August 29”

 By Pete Heins-N6ZE